jackwucn/SikuliX2/README.md

  - if you want to create your own packages containing SikuliX features
  - if you want to contribute.

+For use with Java aware scripting and Java programming you might need additional stuff and steps at your own resposibility.

 <hr>

 **BE AWARE: Java 8 or Java 9 required**

-I am developing on Java 9
+I am developing on Java 9<br>
 Source code level and byte code level are both 1.8

-For use with Java aware scripting and Java programming you might need additional stuff and steps at your own resposibility.
-Currently you might also fork the project and make your tests in the project context.
-Issues and pull requests are only accepted here on Github.
+**Issues and pull requests are only accepted here on Github**

 <hr>